tetedange13/stage_M2BI_scripts/README.md

  a SAM file, the script will write a CSV file after the SAM parsing (destination given by the `-o | --outDir` option.
 Like that the next time, the script will  look directly (still in 'outDir') for this written CSV and time is saved.
-This CSV is minimalist enough (only reads with a list  their target seq<br> Example of cmd:
+This CSV is minimalist enough (only reads with a list  their target seqID , from mapping<br> Example of cmd:
 `2-prim_analysis.py -i /path/to/your_fav_file.sam -c pipeline.conf -l genus -o ./my_CSVs/`

 To handle multi-hits, the **default way is 'minor_rm+LCA'**, but 3 other methods